Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Data appendix

 \section{Data appendix}

 {B.\arabic{figure}} {B.\arabic{table}}

-The school-level primary school dataset used in this study is constructed from the SPES published by Chiba prefecture between 1925 and 1936.
-Similarly, the secondary school dataset for 1933--1940 used is constructed from the SPES (1933--1939 editions) published between 1934 and 1941.\footnote{\setstretch{0.84}The SPES originally consisted of two reports that contained similar information: the \textit{Gakk\=o seitojid\=o shintaikensa t\=okei} published in 1925 and from 1927 to 1934 (data for 1925--1934) and the \textit{Seitojid\=o shintaikensa t\=okei} published in 1936 (data for 1935--1939).
-I uniformly refer to these publications as the SPES (1925--1939 editions) for simplicity.
+The school-level primary school dataset used in this study is constructed from the SPES published by Chiba prefecture between 1925 and 1936.\footnote{\setstretch{0.84}The SPES originally consisted of two reports that contained similar information: the \textit{Gakk\=o seitojid\=o shintaikensa t\=okei} published in 1925 and from 1927 to 1934 (data for 1925--1934) and the \textit{Seitojid\=o shintaikensa t\=okei} published in 1936 (data for 1935).
+I uniformly refer to these publications as the SPES (1925--1935 editions) for simplicity.
 Some errata in these documents were corrected.
-For instance, if the sequence of height (in cm) from ages 6 to 11 was 109, \textit{218}, 123, 125, 128, and 130, I corrected the second observation to \text{118} because a height of 218 cm is clearly unrealistic for a seven-year-old and thus can be regarded as a typo.} The number of primary schools from 1925 to 1935 was 429, 429, 429, 433, 434, 433, 433, 432, 428, 427, and 422, respectively.
-The number of secondary schools from 1933 to 1940 was 64, 64, 65, 81, 70, 86, 88, and 88, respectively.
-According to the SPES and Population Census in 1935, approximately 95\% of primary school-aged children and approximately 13\% of secondary school-aged children in Chiba were covered in the SPES datasets.\footnote{\setstretch{0.84}While the number of examinees in the primary schools is taken from Physical Education Bureau, Ministry of Education (1942, p.~7; p.~23), the number of examinees in the secondary schools is taken from the 1935 edition of the SPES (p.~2; p.~4).
-The number of children is taken from Statistics Bureau of the Cabinet (1938, pp.~34--35).}
+For instance, if the sequence of height (in cm) from ages 6 to 11 was 109, \textit{218}, 123, 125, 128, and 130, I corrected the second observation to \text{118} because a height of 218 cm is clearly unrealistic for a seven-year-old and thus can be regarded as a typo.
+I also excluded some observations because of outliers, missing values, and consolidations of the municipalities.
+Consequently, 99\% of my school-year panels are balanced.
+I confirm that trimming my sample to keep a balanced panel structure produces results virtually identical to those presented in the main results in Table~\ref{tab:r_main} (not reported).
+This means that the particular subsets of my school panels do not disturb my main results.} Since the academic term runs from April to March in Japan, children in the first grade of primary school are aged six and seven and those in the final grade are aged 11 and 12.
+To ensure the consistency of the data structure, however, I refer to the range of ages in my primary students sample as 6--11 years throughout this paper.
+The systematic data on the secondary schools are unfortunately unavailable.
+The SPES indicates that the number of secondary schools in the physically devastated areas was indeed too small to conduct any statistical inferences.
+The number of primary schools from 1925 to 1935 was 429, 429, 429, 433, 434, 433, 433, 432, 428, 427, and 422, respectively.
+According to the SPES and Population Census in 1935, approximately 95\% of primary school-aged children in Chiba were covered in the SPES datasets.\footnote{\setstretch{0.84}The number of examinees in the primary schools is taken from Physical Education Bureau, Ministry of Education, \textit{Seitojid\=o [1938 edition]}, p.~7;~23.
+The number of children is taken from Statistics Bureau of the Cabinet, \textit{Sh\=owajy\=unen}, pp.~34--35.} Although earthquake severity is measured at the municipal level, I use data on the biological outcomes at the school-year-age level to control for the unobserved factors of each school using the bilateral-specific fixed effect and exploit the full information around the JMA-SIS7 area.
+Despite this design, I find that the main results in Table~\ref{tab:r_main} are mostly unchanged if I use the municipal-year-age-level datasets (not reported).